 Content Boundaries and Use of Twitter

 In order to provide the Twitter service and the ability to communicate and stay connected with others, there are some limitations on the type of content that can be published with Twitter.
-These limitations comply with legal requirements and make Twitter a better experience for all.
-We may need to change these rules from time to time and reserve the right to do so.
-Please check back here to see the latest.

 - Trademark: We reserve the right to reclaim usernames on behalf of businesses or individuals that hold legal claim or trademark on those usernames.
 Accounts using business names and/or logos to mislead others may be permanently suspended.

 - Copyright: We will respond to clear and complete notices of alleged copyright infringement.
 Our copyright procedures are set forth in the Terms of Service.

 - Graphic content: You may not use pornographic or excessively violent media in your profile image or header image.
 Twitter may allow some forms of graphic content in Tweets marked as sensitive media.
 When content crosses the line into gratuitous images of death, Twitter may ask that you remove the content out of respect for the deceased.